 Some IT providers aren't big enough to offer 24/7 help desk support, or they'll outsource off-peak hours to a third party who may or may not be able to maintain the same quality of service.
 Sometimes, you get what you pay for, and the cheaper provider may be less responsive.

+A reliable managed service provider should respond to you within a few hours for non-urgent requests and 5-10 minutes for emergencies like catastrophic network failures.
 Your SLA should clearly outline the responsiveness you can expect to receive.
-If your provider isn’t living up to their promises, it might be time to have a tough conversation.
+If your provider isn't living up to their promises, it’s time for a tough conversation.

-2. You Experience Recurring Technical Issues and Downtime
+2. You Have Recurring Technical Issues and Downtime

 3. They Have Insufficient Expertise or Limited Service Offerings